gaehlerm/SoftwareEngineering/README.md

 ## Bugs

 A lot of people underestimate the problem of bugs.
 They are easy to ignore because they don’t show up too often and maybe they are not too bad.
 They are just some glitches.
 But this is exactly why bugs are so catastrophic.
 You don’t necessarily know something went wrong.
 You might have an idea something is off, but you are not sure.
 Or you don’t know at all.
 This is the absolute worst case that can happen in your code.
 You think everything is alright but in fact, it is not.
 Your hard disk got deleted, a bank lost a million, an airplane crashed.
-Anything is possible.
+Everything is possible.
 Bugs are the absolutely worst thing that can happen to your code.
 Sure, most bugs are not that terrible.
 But don’t take them lightly.

 ### Cost of Bugs